RageHardrack/last-pass-clone/README.md

 The need to use Pinia as State Management is purely by preference, since it allows me to preserve data between components and share it quickly to show similar behavior when using endpoints.

 For the folder structure I decided to use specific names for greater readability of the project.
-Highlight composable folders, which are for storing reusable functions that use the Composition API to implement reactive logic
+Highlight composable folders, which are for storing reusable functions that use the Composition API to implement reactive logic.

+## Features

+- [x] Present “cards” that tile across the screen and allow the user to scroll down through them.
+- [x] Provide the ability to create new cards.
+Notice that URL, Name, Username and Password must be required.
+- [x] Provide the ability to edit cards.
+- [x] Provide the ability to delete cards.
+- [x] For the Password field, provide support for it to be obscured or unobscured.
+And provide the ability to copy the password into the clipboard so it may be pasted by the user into a password field when signing into an application of website.
+- [x] Provide a very simple search/filtering – use only the Name field.

 ## Technical Dependencies and Libraries